 Here are some tips and ideas to keep birthdays fun, delicious, and nutritious!

 - Set up fruit and vegetable trays for snacking.
 Chances are your guests will appreciate the healthier options.
 You can add a protein-rich hummus, light dressing and yogurt for dipping.
-Try the Sweet & Savory Poppers or Creamy Chocolate Dippers.
+Try the Creamy Chocolate Dippers.
 Snacks boards are really popular right now too, and they are fun to make!
 My kids love this Snack Board.
 In fact, the kids can even help assemble the snack board if you need some extra hands in preparing before guests arrive.

 - Offer healthy alternatives to cake.
 There are many ways to let your children enjoy a sweet treat while sneaking in some healthy goodness.
 Consider carrot cake, banana bread or these Dark Chocolate Avocado Brownies.
 Top plain vanilla or chocolate cupcakes with a light cream cheese frosting and fresh fruit like berries.